Epikeia Can’t Undo Schism

 Council of Trent, Session XXII (17 Sept 1562), Canon 7 on the Sacrifice of the Mass:

-"If any one saith, that the ceremonies, vestments, and outward signs, which the Catholic Church makes use of in the celebration of masses, are incentives to impiety, rather than offices of piety; LET HIM BE ANATHEMA.”
+"If any one saith, that the ceremonies, vestments, and outward signs, which the Catholic Church makes use of in the celebration of masses, are incentives to impiety, rather than offices of piety; let him be anathema.”
 (Denzinger 1752)

 So, to refuse to accept that the 1969 Latin Missal is, intrinsically, which is what was stated, a valid expression of the Holy Sacrifice of the Mass makes one a non-traditional Catholic.
 It represents an attitude towards obedience and humility that are not Traditional.
 Would it be wise to trust such individuals with the governance of the Church?